 IMF-WIFPR Conference on the Evolving Global Financial Architecture

-The 2025 IMF-WIFPR Conference will take place on Tuesday, June 17, 2025.
+The 2025 IMF-WIFPR Conference took place on Tuesday, June 17, 2025.

-This year’s conference builds on the success of the previous two conferences, the 2024 IMF-WIFPR Conference on Financial and Real Implications of Technologies, AI, and Cyber Risks and the 2023 IMF-WIFPR Conference on Non-Bank Financial Intermediation, Financial Stability, and Policy Responses.
+This year’s conference built on the success of the previous two conferences, the 2024 IMF-WIFPR Conference on Financial and Real Implications of Technologies, AI, and Cyber Risks and the 2023 IMF-WIFPR Conference on Non-Bank Financial Intermediation, Financial Stability, and Policy Responses.
 Going forward, the IMF and WIFPR plan to continue this collaborative effort with annual conferences tackling critical topics at the forefront of financial stability, macroeconomic effects, and policy strategies.

 The program is available here.